corymartin/coll/README.md

 `comparer` functions work as they do in `Array#sort`.

-If `comparer` is a string, then it will be assumed that the list is composed of objects and the maximum value to be compared will be that of the property name passed.
+If `comparer` is a string, then it will be assumed that the list is composed of objects and the value to be compared will be that of the property name passed.

 ```js